mattfinnell/custom-floats/README.md

 ## Using this

-Copy-paste the following into a shell
+Open a shell and run the following

 ```sh
 # Download project